- The Rutgers S.A.F.E.T.Y. Clinic

 Click here for more information on forms, documents & policies

-Click here for more information on the Rutgers S.A.F.E.T.Y. clinic
+Click here for more information on the Rutgers S.A.F.E.T.Y.
+(Sports Awareness for Educating Today's Youth) clinic.

 There are two online training courses that a coach may take that will meet thisrequirement.
-Both of these courses are free courses and will provide you a certificate that you have taken the course at the completion of the course.
+Both of these courses are free and will provide you a certificate upon completion.

 1) The Center for Disease Control (CDC) Heads Up: Concussion in Youth Sports is a free, online course available to coaches, parents, and others helping to keep athletes safe from concussion.
 It features interviews with leading experts, dynamic graphics and interactive exercises, and compelling storytelling to help you recognize a concussion and know how to respond if you think that your athlete might have a concussion.
 Once you complete the training and quiz, you can print out a certificate, making it easy to show your league or school you are ready for the season.